 Unlimited Photo Storage (Videos, Too) on Amazon Prime

-Prime for Students
+Amazon Prime for Students

-Free Books, Magazines, Audiobooks
+Free Books, Magazines, Audiobooks on Amazon Prime

 You don't need a public library to get a free loaner when you have Amazon Prime.
 That's because the cost of an Amazon Prime membership includes access to a fairly wide collection of 1,000 books, magazines and audiobooks nestled in Prime Reading.
 Prime Reading allows you or your household to borrow up to 10 titles at a time and from a selection of Kindle books, magazines, short works, books with Audible narration, comics, and more.
 The available content is updated periodically, says Amazon, and titles are added and removed.
 Prime Reading can be viewed on Amazon's proprietary Fire tablet and Kindle e-reader, or via the Kindle reading apps for iOS and Android.

-Binge on Your Favorite Shows
+Binge on Your Favorite Shows with Amazon Prime

 You can even download movies and TV shows to mobile devices for later viewing (and what you buy, you keep in Your Video Library at Amazon).
 Cable TV and satellite cord-cutters may be pleased to know they can binge on Showtime, Starz and many more streaming services via the Amazon Prime app.
 Additional fees for those channels run from $4.99 to $14.99 a month for Prime members.
 Oh, and if you're looking for HBO on Amazon Prime, sorry.
 Amazon booted HBO as of Sept.
 15. Ouch!

-Early Access to Lightning Deals
+Early Access to Lightning Deals on Amazon Prime

-Say Hey to Alexa
+Say Hey to Alexa to Access Amazon Prime

-If you own an Amazon Echo or Echo Dot device or anything else built with the ears and voice of Alexa, your Prime membership allows you to place orders through Alexa, the voice-activated digital assistant.
-For example, if you just ran out of fresh batteries for your flashlight, say "Alexa, order AA batteries" and a 20-pack of fresh AmazonBasics AA batteries will arrive on your doorstep two days later.
-Shipping is free for Prime members, natch, and Alexa is already aware of your Prime status.
+If you own an Amazon Echo or Echo Dot or any of Amazon's voice-activated Alexa devices, your Prime membership allows you to place orders through Alexa, the voice-activated digital assistant.
+For example, if you just forgot to buy batteries for a "batteries not included" birthday gift, say "Alexa, order AA batteries" and a 20-pack of AmazonBasics will arrive on your doorstep two days later.
+Shipping is free for Prime members, naturally, and Alexa is already aware of your Prime status.
 Say "Alexa, what are your deals?" to learn about special Alexa-only discounts.
 Side note: You can also have Alexa sing “Happy Birthday” to you or you can have her tell a (corny) joke.

-Whole Foods Discounts and Delivery
+Whole Foods Discounts and Delivery with Amazon Prime

 Still, Amazon gives Prime members an extra 10% off on sale items at Whole Foods stores (look for the yellow signs) plus other seasonal deals.
 To receive the discount, in-store shoppers must download the Whole Foods Market app to their phone, log in with their Prime account and have the code scanned on their phones at checkout.
 The Whole Foods Market app will also alert Amazon Prime shoppers to exclusive in-store deals; virtual coupons, don't you know?

-More, you can also have any of your online Amazon.com orders shipped to Whole Foods stores that have Amazon Lockers (see below).
+You can also have any of your online Amazon.com orders shipped to Whole Foods stores that have Amazon Lockers (see below).
 You can also do Amazon.com returns at Whole Foods for free, no box or label needed.

-Fun With the Treasure Truck
+Fun With the Amazon Prime Treasure Truck

 Amazon has wheels: A fleet of bubble-blowing, music-spewing panel trucks that once roamed the streets in more than two dozen U.S. cities, hauling hot deals on cool items.
 You'd get a text alert about the day's hot item, buy it online with your Prime membership and hoof it over to the Amazon Treasure Truck to pick up your treasures and have a little fun.